-Steelcase, a furniture company, was driven to build a more fair place for employment opportunities and encourage better representation for employees of color.
+Steelcase, a furniture manufacturing company, wanted to build a fairer place for employment opportunities and encourage better representation for employees of color.
 So they adopted skills-based hiring practices.

 They’re far from the only ones.
-According to TestGorilla’s State Of Skills-Based Hiring report, 80% of businesses in 2022 had the goal to increase diversity.
+According to TestGorilla’s State of Skills-Based Hiring report, 85% of businesses in 2023 had the goal to increase diversity.

 And companies are succeeding at this by implementing skills-based hiring: 91% of organizations saw an increase in diversity due to skills-based hiring.

 Steelcase realized that if they truly wanted to boost their DE&I initiatives, traditional hiring methods wouldn’t do.

 They decided their hiring processes needed to be revamped for the better, so they adopted some new practices: